fabgilson/personal.io/content/about.md

 ## Bio

-I'm a lecturer (assist. prof) at the [University of Canterbury](https://www.canterbury.ac.nz) in the [Computer Science and Software Engineering](https://csse.canterbury.ac.nz/) department (New Zealand).
+I'm a senior lecturer (assoc. prof. in North American system) at the [University of Canterbury](https://www.canterbury.ac.nz) in the [Computer Science and Software Engineering](https://csse.canterbury.ac.nz/) department (New Zealand).
 I'm also a member and *Industry Liaison* for [Software Innovation NZ](https://softwareinnovation.nz), a network of academics in computer science and software engineering.

 I graduated with a Master Degree in Computer Science at the [University of Namur](https://www.unamur.be/en/) (Belgium) in 2005.
 I spent a couple of years in the industry as a software developer and analyst, working for a consulting company.
 I then worked as a teaching assistant, doing his PhD studies part time and graduate in 2015.
 I spent three years as a post-doctoral researcher and assistant lecturer at the University of Namur before being appointed lecturer at the University of Canterbury in 2017.
 I serve as regular reviewer in international journals (*e.g.,* Information Systems, Computers in Industry) and international workshops and conferences (e.g., RCIS, TechDebt).